roshenarun3/website/content/elements3.md

 ---

 ## Table of contents
+---

-- Education
+>  Education

-- Experience
+> Experience

-- Skills
+> Skills

 ## Education
+---

 Undergraduate Student at Virginia Tech
-- Mechanical Engineering Major
+- Robotics and Mechatronics Major
 - Computer Science Minor
 - Math Minor
-- Overall GPA: 3.56
+- Overall GPA: 3.57
-- In Major GPA: 3.70
+- In Major GPA: 3.87

 *Relevant Courses Taken*
 - PHYS 1 (Mechanics) & PHYS 2 (Electricity and Magnetism)
 - Multivariable Calculus
 - Linear Algebra
 - Software Design and Data Structures (Java)
+- Computer Organization (C Programming)
 - Statics
 - Differential Equations
 - Manufacturing Processes Lab
 - Engineering Analysis Numerical Methods (MATLAB)
 - Elements of Materials Engineering

-*Courses Taking Spring 2021*
 - Thermodynamics
 - Circuits
 - Mechanics of Deformable Bodies
 - Dynamics

+*Courses Taking Fall 2021*
+- Engineering Design and Economics
+- Fluid Dynamics
+- Mechanical Design
+- Mechanical Vibrations

 ## Experience
+---
 **Undergraduate Researcher (Nest ML)** -- |January 2020 - Present| -- My partner and I are currently developing a system that enhances the capabilities of the Nest Thermostat.
 The system uses a Raspberry Pi to approximate the heat transfer using an inside temperature node and weather API data.
 It will then be able to intuitively learn what the ideal set temperature